wso2-extensions/identity-oauth2-grant-rest/docs/README.md

 Authenticator, SMS OTP and Email OTP authenticators with any number of authentication steps.

+You can refer to the below use cases of this connector.

 As per the [API spec](https://github.com/DInuwan97/identity-oauth2-grant-mfa/blob/dev-extenssion-features/components/org.wso2.carbon.identity.oauth2.grant.rest.endpoint/src/main/resources/AuthenticationRestAPI.yaml)  this connector contains 3 endpoints namely
 `/auth-steps`, `/authenticte` and `/init-authenticator` along with the `/api/identity/authn/v1` request path.